qmetry/qaf-step-by-step-tutorial/README.md

 # qaf-step-by-step-tutorial
-qaf getting started tutorial provide step by step exercise
+qaf getting started tutorial provides step by step exercise

 This repository provides a step by step guide to start using QAF.